jiwonny29/MIDS_NLP_Final/README.md

 ## Background

-Accurate sentiment analysis is paramount in consumer-driven markets.
+Accurate sentiment analysis is essential in consumer-driven markets.
 This study delves into product reviews from Amazon and eBay, providing valuable insights to enhance customer experience.

 ## Dataset